Subscribe to Updates

 Like the 5D’s before it, the R5 is weather sealed, and it is supposed to be one of the more tightly sealed camera’s Canon has released.
 I say “supposed to be” because I haven’t tested this feature thoroughly.
 A couple websites have done teardowns of the R5 and the seals around the bottom plate are what have been upgraded most substantially.
 The bottom plate will protect it if it sits in a shallow pool of water.
 While all these seals may be updated, the card door and ports are sealed in much the same way they always have been.
 And that is, not in any way that I would trust outside of a minor dusting of raindrops.
 Forget about shooting with this camera in heavy rain, those flimsy little plastic covers on the USB, mic, and HDMI ports are too easy to bump or leave partially open on accident.
 I always wonder, what if a weird piece of sand or dirt gets inside one of those covers and keeps it from forming a tight seal when it is pressed back on?
 All the ports are connected directly to the camera’s mainboard.
 If one of those ports goes bad it might require a full board replacement at the cost of many hundreds of dollars.

-All that said I have used the camera in light rain, and it has been rained on and nothing bad has happened yet.
+All that said I have used the camera in light rain, and it has been rained on, and nothing bad has happened yet.
 I don’t do that all the time though so your mileage may vary.
 While I haven’t had any problems with the camera being exposed to light rain yet, I’m not 100% sure I trust that it would be ok in heavy rain.
 Take note of the fact that Canon’s warranty does not cover water damage.

 Battery Life

-The battery on the R5 is one area where there is definitely room for improvement.
+The battery on the R5 is one area where there is definitely some room for improvement.
 Even with the battery grip it’s common to see the battery light blinking at around 1000-1500 shots.
 Without the battery grip 700-1000 is the typical number of shots I will get.
 This is the first camera I have seen that changes how it functions based on the amount of battery remaining.
 Once the battery drops below a certain level the camera shifts its behavior to being a lower spec camera.
 Below 40% battery the camera goes into a kind of power saving mode sort of like when a laptop’s battery is low.
 It won’t shoot at the full 20fps in electronic shutter mode anymore and it also limits the screen refresh rate.

 The bottom line here is that the R5’s battery behaviors are less than perfect but the overall function of the batteries has been decent if not stellar.